No meniscus surgical procedure should ever be standard

 The meniscus is the key shock absorber in the knee.
 When even small amounts of it are removed, the force concentration on the tibia goes up, wearing away the bearing surface and leading to early arthritis.
 When torn, the goal is to save as much of the meniscus as possible, preferably by repairing it or, if its truly irreparable, by removing as little as necessary to recreate a smooth surface from the frayed edges.
 Even the most common tears often have extra side tears or hidden degenerative areas that can affect the results.

 The artistry of the surgeon determines how smooth and shaped the remaining tissue is.
-The scientific understanding of the surgeon to how important the tissue is, how to stimulate a new blood supply, how to use stem cells and growth factors to augment healing, how to suture the torn edges, or if necessary how to replace the meniscus with a new donor meniscus, all pre-determine how the surgeon is going to act when faced with the unique tear inside your knee.
+The scientific understanding of the surgeon to how important the tissue is, how to stimulate a new blood supply, how to use native repair cells and growth factors to augment healing, how to suture the torn edges, or if necessary how to replace the meniscus with a new donor meniscus, all pre-determine how the surgeon is going to act when faced with the unique tear inside your knee.

 You always need to know the bias of your surgeon.
 How often does he or she suture torn meniscus cartilages?
 Do they know how much to save in order to be able to replace the missing tissue successfully?
 Or is your surgeon a total joint replacement fan who thinks removing the torn tissue is no big deal because you can get your knee artificially replaced when it wears out?